compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 - Add support for mutually-recursive functions.
 You will need to implement another language construct like `rec` which defines (at least) two functions at once, and extends the closure environment with `(f1 -> lambda args b1), ..., (fn -> lambda args bn)`.

 - Write a self-hosting interpreter.
 This means re-implementing *everything* you've done so far as a program in your language.
+You may want to add some extra primitive datatypes to help you.